FLNR-JINR/er/docs/si_detector_calibration.rst

        Figure 3.
 Typical spectrum.
 Red markers - peaks positions found by TSpectum algorithm

-Algorithms of peaks positions determination are described in the section :ref:`set-peak-search-algorithm-type`.
+Algorithms of peaks positions determination are described in the section :ref:`_set-peak-search-algorithm-type`.
 The methodology of algorithm stability exploration is described in the section :ref:`calibration-stability-research`.

 An accuracy of peak centroid position (RMS) determination by the 'sliding window' algorithm is about 0.05 ADC sampling step.
 In case of a large peak width accuracy goes downward.

 The inaccuracy of the dead layer estimation concerned with the peak searching algorithm inaccuracy is 0.24 [|um|] in case of the dead layer thickness about 2 [|um|].
 The assumption about strips-wise dead layer uniformity enables to treat each strip dead layer as averaged over the whole sensor.
 The averaging leads to accuracy in dead layer determination up to 0.06 |um| (RMS).

+The dead layer thickness found in such a way also includes the dead layer of the source cover ~0.3 [|um|].

 In the case of a thin detector (about 20 |um|), the full stop of alpha-lines is occurred when the sensor is rotated for a significant angle (65 degrees) with respect to direct source exposure.
 An evaluated effective thickness must be re-calculated into real one according to angle.